microsoft/nni/examples/trials/ga_squad/README.md

-# Automaticlly Model Architecture Search for Reading Comprehensio
+# Automaticlly Model Architecture Search for Reading Comprehension
 This example shows us how to use Genetic Algorithm to find good model architectures for Reading Comprehension task.

 ## Search Space